MonoGame/MonoGame.Samples/FuelCell/Documentation/3-FuelCell-Casting-call.md

 The fuel cell model (`fuelcellmodel.x`) is a simple canister-like object with a single texture (`fuelcell.png`).
 Typically, you only need to add the model file and not the texture.
 The texture file is automatically used when the Content Pipeline processes the model file.
 The barrier models are similar to the fuel cell model.
 They each have a specific model and a single texture.
 Since the game has three barrier types, we will be adding three different models (`cube10uR.x`/`cylinder10uR.x`/`pyramid10uR.x`) and a set of textures (`BarrierBlue`/`BarrierPurple`/`BarrierRed.png`).
 Unlike the fuel cell model, the barrier textures are simple and can be used with any barrier model.

 > [!NOTE]
 > The rather unique model names are the result of keeping the scale relatively uniform among all models.
-The naming convention begins with the model name and then the radius, measured in the units of the 3D modelling application used.
+The naming convention begins with the model name and then the radius, measured in the units of the 3D modeling application used.
 Therefore, pyramid10uR is the name of the pyramid model whose radius is 10 units in length.

 - Open the MGCB Content project
-- Right-click the Models directory icon of the Content project.
+- Right-click the `Models` directory icon of the Content project.
-- Click Add and then New Existing Item....
+- Click `Add -> New Existing Item....`
 - Download and then add the following files:
   - [fuelcellmodel.x](../FuelCell.Core/Content/Models/fuelcellmodel.x) and [fuelcell.png](../FuelCell.Core/Content/Models/fuelcell.png)
   - [fuelcarrier.x](../FuelCell.Core/Content/Models/fuelcarrier.x) and [carriertextures.png](../FuelCell.Core/Content/Models/carriertextures.png)